-Arthritis is a term for a class of diseases that cause pain, swelling and stiffness in the joints.
-This illness affects any people.
-This article will look at the 10 of the best foods to eat if you have arthritis.
+Arthritis is a term for a class of diseases that cause pain, swelling, and stiffness in the joints.
+This illness affects any person.
+This article will look at the 10 of the Best foods to eat if you have arthritis.

 1. Fatty Fish

-Fish is also a good source of vitamin D, which can help prevent deficiency.
+Fish is also a good source of vitamin D, Which can help prevent deficiency.
 Multiple studies have found that rheumatoid arthritis may be associated with low levels of vitamin D, which could contribute to symptoms.
-The American Heart Association recommends including at least two servings of fatty fish in your diet each week to take advantage of the beneficial anti-inflammatory properties.
+The American Heart Association recommends including at least 2 servings of fatty fish in your diet each week to take advantage of the beneficial anti-inflammatory properties.

 Garlic and its components have been shown to have cancer-fighting properties.
-They also contain compounds that may lower the risk of heart disease and dementia.
+Both also contain compounds that may lower the risk of heart disease and dementia.

-Additionally, garlic has been shown to have an anti-inflammatory effect that may help decrease symptoms of arthritis.
-Adding garlic to your diet could benefit both arthritis symptoms and overall health.
+Additionally, Garlic has been attested to have an anti-inflammatory effect that may help decrease symptoms of arthritis.
+Adding garlic to your diet could help both arthritis symptoms also overall health.